dsi-icl/acacia/README.md

 #Develop branch

+To deploy the app, some programs need to be installed:
+0. Prerequisites
+- mongodb

+- minio

 To start the app, run the following commands at root folder (you will have to have `yarn` installed):

 1. Install dependencies and build